assuncaocharles/react-indexed-db/README.md

 }
 ```

-## Accessing and working with th DB
+## Accessing and working with the DB

 - In any component inside this context or in an app using the hooks after creating the DB you can consume it like bellow: